 51.9 percent of people with alcoholism aren’t ready to stop drinking.

-One major reason people don’t seek treatment is a phenomenon called personal exceptionalism.
+One major reason people don’t seek rehab is a phenomenon called personal exceptionalism.
 Personal exceptionalism refers to an individual’s belief that they are unique.
 They think, “That can’t happen to me,” “I’m special,” or “I’m not like everyone else.”
 In short, they’re in denial.

 Personal exceptionalism allows people to justify immoral actions or behaviors that they would otherwise condemn.
-According to the National Survey on Drug Use and Health, 6.7 percent of Americans who required treatment for an alcohol use disorder didn’t seek help because they thought they could handle the problem without treatment.
+According to the National Survey on Drug Use and Health, 6.7 percent of Americans who required rehab for an alcohol use disorder didn’t seek help because they thought they could handle the problem without treatment.
 Another 3.7 percent didn’t think they needed treatment, and 1.2 percent didn’t think treatment would help.

 It can be difficult to convince a loved one that they need treatment.
 If you’ve tried to talk to a friend or family member about their drinking habits and they’ve been resistant, you should consider contacting an interventionist.